Kissing numbers and the centered maximal operator: Definitions and general results

 For 2) $\implies$ 1), we prove that if $\mathcal{C}$ is an intersecting Besicovitch family in $(X,d)$ of cardinality $ > L$, then there exists a discrete measure $\mu_c$ with finite support, for which $\|M_{\mu_c}\|_{L^1-L^{1,\infty}} > L$.
 We may suppose that $\mathcal{C} = \{B(x_1, r_1), \dots ,B(x_{L + 1}, r_{L + 1})\}$ by throwing away some balls if needed.
 Let $y \in \cap \mathcal{C}$, and for $0 < c \ll 1$, define $\mu_c := c \delta_y + \sum_{i= 1}^{L + 1} \delta_{x_i}$.
 Set $f_c = c^{-1} \mathbf{1}_{\{y\}}$.
 Then $\|f_c\|_1 = 1$ and for $1 \le i \le L + 1$, $M_{\mu_c} f_c (x_i) \ge 1/(1 + c)$.
 Taking $y$ into account, we get

 so for $c$ small enough, $\mu_c \left( \{M_{\mu_c} f_c \ge 1/(1 + c)\}\right)/(1 + c) > L$. \end{proof}

-Theorem \ref{discretization} below states that weighted finite sums of Dirac deltas suffice to witness poor bounds, or equivalently, that uniform bounds on finite discrete measures with finite support, extend to uniform bounds on arbitrary ($\tau$-additive locally finite) Borel measures.
+The ``local discretization of measures" Theorem \ref{discretization} below, states that uniform bounds on weighted finite sums of Dirac deltas, extend to uniform bounds on arbitrary ($\tau$-additive locally finite) Borel measures.
 Note that $\|M_{\mu}\|_{L^1 \to L^{1,\infty}} $ is not assumed to be finite in either Lemma \ref{simple} or in Theorem \ref{discretization}.

 Next we state three lemmas, some parts of which are well known in the absence of localization.
 The first one follows by a standard approximation argument, so the proof is omitted.

 \begin{lemma} Let $(X, d, \mu)$ be a metric measure space.
 For $0 \le s < S \le \infty$, the values of the localized centered maximal operator $M_{(s,S), \mu}$ are independent of whether $M_{(s,S), \mu}$ is defined using open or closed balls. \end{lemma}